mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Regions and Zones

 Placement constraints can be applied to zones by referring to the `@zone` key.
-For example one could spread pods across a minimum of 3 different zones by specifying the constraint `@zone:GROUP_BY:3`.
+For example, one could spread pods across a minimum of 3 different zones by specifying the constraint `@zone:GROUP_BY:3`.

-When the region awareness feature is enabled (currently in beta), the `@region` key may also be refenced for defining placement constraints.
-Any placement constraints which do not reference the `@region` key are constrained to the local region.
+When the region awareness feature is enabled (currently in beta), the `@region` key can also be referenced for defining placement constraints.
+Any placement constraints that do not reference the `@region` key are constrained to the local region.

 ### Updating placement constraints